 Financing:

-Sometimes through the process of developing the strategy for your business, the need for financing is identified.
+Sometimes, while developing your business strategy, you identify the need for financing..
 A valuation of the company can augment the business plan and help secure bank financing.

 2. Retirement planning

 Some have estimated that 65 to 85 percent of business owners net worth is the value of their business.
 It is very likely then that the sale of that asset will primarily fund their retirement.
 Understanding the current value of the company is vital to determining their retirement horizon.
-Getting an assessment early can not only help predict when a business can be reasonably sold but allow for altering its course if it isn’t measuring up to expectation.
+Getting an early assessment has two benefits: it helps determine the right time to sell the business and allows for adjustments if the business falls short of expectations.
+Read more about Exit Planning

 3. Selling